-Even a slight tweak in temperature can make a significant difference in terms of operating costs.
-Estimates suggest that allowing a one-degree increase in temperature can save about 2 to 3 percent of energy consumption.
+Even a slight tweak in temperature can make a significant difference in operating costs.
+Estimates suggest allowing a one-degree increase in temperature can save about 2 to 3% of energy consumption.
 No matter the size of your data center, that percentage can make a big impact on the budget.
 However, it’s essential to make sure the temperature doesn’t increase beyond set thresholds.

 Temperature monitoring involves sensors placed in multiple areas.
 The top, middle and bottom of racks should all be monitored, as well as the intake and discharge vents of the AC system.
 Critical devices should also have sensors.
 Within a rack-mounted device, the temperature could easily be 10 or 20 degrees higher than the ambient temperature in the room.
 Temperature monitoring allows you to gauge the efficiency of your cooling system and make adjustments when necessary.

 Like temperature, too much or too little humidity can be a danger to equipment in a data center.
 If the room is too humid, there is a risk of condensation building up on the equipment, which can cause corrosion and electrical shorts.
-This condensation can cause corrosion and electrical shorts.
-If humidity is too low, the equipment can build up an electrostatic charge resulting in dangerous static electricity.
+If humidity is too low, the equipment can build up an electrostatic charge, resulting in dangerous static electricity.
 Either way, failing to monitor humidity can lead to significant unplanned downtime.

 The cost of unplanned downtime varies depending on the size of a company.
 The average cost per minute of downtime at a data center is nearly $9,000.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) provided updated guidelines for relative humidity in data centers in 2016, after partnering with the University of Missouri to learn more about the impact of humidity on electrostatic discharge.
-The new guidelines suggest a minimum humidity of 20 percent and a maximum of 80 percent, with the ideal range falling between 45 to 55 percent.
+These new guidelines suggest a minimum humidity of 20% and a maximum of 80%, with the ideal range falling between 45% and 55%.
 Monitoring humidity to ensure it’s within the recommended range will help keep your equipment functioning properly, saving maintenance and repair costs over time.

-Airflow is a central component of smart data center design.
+Airflow monitoring is a central component of smart data center design.
 It’s responsible for pulling heat away from equipment and ensuring temperatures stay at appropriate levels.
-The use of efficient airflow management techniques is essential for reducing energy costs.
-Cooling the whole room is highly inefficient, but airflow systems need attention in the form of maintenance.
-Dust and dirt can end up blocking crucial airflow, which can quickly lead to damaged hardware.
+Using efficient airflow management techniques is essential for reducing energy costs.
+Airflow systems need attention through maintenance.
+Dust and dirt can block crucial airflow, which can quickly lead to damaged hardware.

 Data centers consume an immense amount of power, and issues can arise if the flow of that power is shut off or interrupted.
 Even with the use of an uninterruptible power supply (UPS), electrical failures can force air conditioning to shut off.
 Without temperature control, the whole room can overheat at a rapid pace.
-Monitoring incoming current and planning for a potential shutdown of equipment in case of a power failure is a key part of minimizing risks.
-While the downtime involved is undesirable, it is preferable to having equipment become damaged or fail due to overheating.
+Monitoring incoming current and planning for potential equipment shutdown in case of a power failure is a key part of minimizing risks.
+While the downtime involved is undesirable, it is preferable to experiencing equipment damages or failures due to overheating.